 Mirai Sushi Bar

 For those suspicious of Japanese food on a Greek island, fear not.
-Mirai Sushi Bar is the place to go for many locals, too.
+Mirai Sushi Bar is also a favorite among locals.
 The food is always of top quality, both in appearance and taste.

 At the same time, the atmosphere is chill, and the staff is always friendly and polite, just like Japanese culture requires.